factorial-io/fabalicious/README.md

         # optional and defaults to true
         supportsZippedBackups: <boolean>

+        behat:
+          run: <command-line to run behat>
+          install:
+            - <command to install behat>
+            - <command to install behat>

         # the commands in reset, deplayPrepare and deploy may use the data of
         # the configuration via the placeholder '%key%', e.g. '%sitesFolder%'
         reset: